mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

   for machine learning and artificial intelligence.

+<a class="top-link hide" href="#top">↑</a>
+<a name="top"></a>

 ## Difference between a Library and Framework
 The framework provides the flow of a software application and tells the developer what it needs and calls the code provided by the developer as required.
 If a library is used, the application calls the code from the library.

-Developers often use the terms "library" and "framework" interchangeably.
+Developers often use the terms "library" and
+"framework" interchangeably.
 But there is a difference.
 Both frameworks and libraries are code written by someone else that is used to help solve common problems.